sqlxpert/10-minute-aws-client-vpn/README.md

 when you define security groups for your servers or listeners.

-This does not apply if you supply custom client security group(s).
+This does not apply if you supplied custom client security group(s).

 ### Customizing the Terraform Option